olimorris/onedarkpro.nvim/README.md

 #### Terminal Colors

-The colorscheme supports changing the colors for Neovim's `:terminal`:
+The colorscheme supports changing the colors for Neovim's `:terminal` to the current theme:

 ```lua
 options = {